coding-kitties/istio-ambient-service-mesh-tutorial/README.md

 among the applications in the Ambient mesh.

-To verify this you could load one of the X.509 certificates for by using one of your ztunnels and retrieving the certificate from it.
+To verify this you could load one of the X.509 certificates for by using one of your ztunnels and retrieving the certificate from it (note, you'll need a recent build, preferebly from master, since this issue fixed the `proxyconfig` option: https://github.com/istio/istio/pull/43981).

 ```bash
 ./istio/bin/istioctl pc secret <ztunnel_id> -n istio-system -o json | jq -r '.dynamicActiveSecrets[0].secret.tlsCertificate.certificateChain.inlineBytes' | base64 --decode | openssl x509 -noout -text -in /dev/stdin